gg-master/dbCourseWork/readme.md

-Before launching the application, create .env file with the following parameters:
+Before launching the application, create .env file (or set environment variables) with the following parameters:
 ```
 PYTHONPATH="src"